0xDEADFED5/ps_tiny11/README.md

 31-10-2023:

 - Updated registry tweaks and file/folder removal to be like this project, and added some tweaks from there: (<https://github.com/ianis58/tiny11builder/tree/main/tools>)
-- I removed the RunAsTI snippet and the failed attempt at the Teams registry tweak.
+- Removed the RunAsTI snippet and the failed attempt at the Teams registry tweak.
-- Removed unnecessary reg loads/unloads
 - Replaced autoattend.xml with the one from (<https://github.com/bravomail/tinier11/blob/main/autounattend.xml>), thanks bravomail!
 - WebExperience is no longer removed